projectatomic/atomic-site/source/docs/docker-building-images.md

 You should see both `fedora-httpd` and `fedora` listed.

-The administrator now has a new image that contains a Apache Web server.
+The administrator now has a new image that contains an Apache Web server.
 The administrator can build a Dockerfile based on that image and add the appropriate files.
 Given the relative path to a tarball of the site content, Docker automatically untars or unzips the files in a source tar or zip file into the target directory.
 Create a simple index.html and add it to a tarball called `mysite.tar` in the current directory.

 Here is the Dockerfile to add the web site content to the new base image and launch Apache on port 80: